geevi/geevi.github.io_bk/_posts/2014-12-22-approximation-limits.md

 >However in 1998, Hastad <a href="http://dl.acm.org/citation.cfm?id=502098&dl=ACM&coll=DL&CFID=468122525&CFTOKEN=86867583">proved</a> that if there is a polynomial time algorithm with factor better than $7/8$, then NP-Complete problems have polynomial time solutions.
-This not expected to happen.
+This is not expected to happen.
 Hence that trivial algorithm cannot be improved.

 Hastad proved similar results for many other problems.
 For every problem there is a magic constant